 How can I prevent earwigs in the future?

 Prevent problems with earwigs by partnering with All-Safe Pest & Termite and by implementing the following prevention tips:

-When you store away things in areas of your home that tend to retain moisture, store them in plastic containers with locking lids, not cardboard boxes.
+When you store things in areas of your home that tend to retain moisture, store them in plastic containers with locking lids, not cardboard boxes.

 Thoroughly inspect items stored outside for earwigs before bringing them back into your home.

 Make sure gutters are being maintained and are directing rainwater away from your foundation.

 Seal up spaces in your foundation and place door sweeps on exterior doors.

 Repair any torn or otherwise damaged door or window screens.